Nate Lowe Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff leads MLB.
+- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.

+- Twins pitchers combine to give up 161 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- Ryan (9-8) is aiming for his 10th win when he takes the mound for the Twins in his 24th start of the season.
-He has a 4.33 ERA in 131 2/3 innings pitched, with 159 strikeouts.
+- Keuchel makes the start for the Twins, his fourth of the season.
+He is 1-1 with a 3.50 ERA and six strikeouts through 18 2/3 innings pitched.

-- In his last time out on Saturday, the right-hander threw five innings against the Texas Rangers, giving up one earned run while surrendering five hits.
+- His last appearance was out of the bullpen on Sunday when the left-hander threw five scoreless innings against the Texas Rangers while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.